LandonSchropp/caret/README.md

 $("textarea").caret(newPosition).css("color: blue;");
 ```

-*Caret* has been testing in Chrome, Firefox, Safari and Internet Explorer 8 and 9.
-More testing and bugfixes are welcome.
+*Caret* has been tested in Chrome, Firefox, Safari and Internet Explorer 8 and 9.
+Testing and bugfixes are welcome.